Improve Large Language Model Systems with User Logs: Methodology

 \subsubsection{Cognitive Gap Assessment}

-\paragraph{\textbf{Signal-or-Noise Dilemma.}} The central challenge in exploiting user logs for model optimization is determining whether the logs truly contribute to improvement.
-The distillation stage uses the LLM to filter out noise, but the LLM itself may be unreliable.
-Once incoming data exceeds its current knowledge or capability boundary, self-filtering may fail.
-When signals in user logs differ substantially from the model’s cognition, two interpretations are possible: (1) the data may encode previously unmastered but valuable hard knowledge; or (2) feedback may be dominated by noise or user bias, and indiscriminate internalization can harm performance.
-A self-improving system cannot theoretically distinguish between these two cases, giving rise to the \textit{Signal-or-Noise Dilemma}.

-To address this, we introduce a quantitative notion of \emph{cognitive gap}.
-It not only reflects task difficulty but also facilitates identifying potentially high-risk noise within the clusters.
+\paragraph{\textbf{Signal-or-Noise Dilemma.}} The main challenge in exploiting user logs for model optimization is determining whether they truly contribute to improvement.
+While LLMs filter noise during distillation, this self-filtering fails when incoming data exceeds their capability boundaries.
+When signals in logs differ substantially from the model’s cognition, two interpretations emerge: (1) they encode unmastered but valuable hard knowledge; or (2) they are dominated by harmful noise or user bias.
+A self-improving system cannot theoretically distinguish these cases, creating the \textbf{\textit{Signal-or-Noise Dilemma}}.
+To address this, we introduce the \textbf{\emph{cognitive gap}} to reflect task difficulty and identify potentially high-risk noise within clusters.